 Diving in the Canary Islands

-Yet because of the geography surrounding both, the Canaries have a slightly cooler sub-tropical climate, while the Red-Sea has a warmer Tropical climate.
-In summer the difference in water temperature is significant with temperatures up to 30ºC in the water in the Red Sea, while the Canaries reach a peak of about 24ºC; however in winter the difference is much less, with the Red Sea cooling to low 20's while the Canaries, warmed by the Gulf stream in the Atlantic, only drop to around 18ºC.
+Yet because of the geography surrounding both, the Canaries, which lie off the West coast of Africa) have a slightly cooler sub-tropical climate, while the Red-Sea has a warmer Tropical climate.
+In summer the difference in water temperature is significant with temperatures up to 30ºC in the water in the Red Sea, while the Canary Islands reach a peak of about 24ºC; however in winter the difference is much less, with the Red Sea cooling to low 20's while the Canaries, warmed by the Gulf stream in the Atlantic, only drop to around 18ºC.

 The reality is that weather conditions are very stable in the Canaries, with high pressure from the 'Azores High' for much of the year and steady trade winds in summer.
 Just like the Red Sea, the Canaries can have odd stormy days, but if you look at our history of diving conditions in Arinaga you will see that we dive nearly every day of the year.

 The Canaries have always been renown for their sunshine, and even in winter there will be the chance to top up the tan on the non-diving days.
-Surface temperatures in Egypt can sizzle at over 45ºC in summer, while in the Canaries a temperature of around 35ºC is more common, having one of the world's best 'City' climates - not too hot in summer yet comfortably
+Surface temperatures in Egypt can sizzle at over 45ºC in summer, while over in the seven islands that make up the Canarian Archipeligo, a temperature of around 35ºC is more common, having one of the world's best 'City' climates - not too hot in summer yet comfortably